klausman/d2hl/README.md

 # d2hl - Dupes to Hardlinks

-A very simple and brittle tool to turn duplicate files (as in contents).
+A very simple and brittle tool to turn duplicate files (as in contents) into hardlinks.

 Bugs this *definitely* has (there are likely more):